 - Binocular vision

 How Soon Will I See Results?

-The benefits of a vision therapy program may be seen fairly soon, but it can take up to six months to recognize significant results.
+The benefits of a vision therapy program may be seen within a few weeks, but it can take up to six months to recognize significant results.
 Of course, this depends on each patient and their particular therapy regimen.
 In addition to the exercises, visual aids, or eyeglasses, the vision therapy plan will include monitoring and follow-up appointments throughout the course of the program.
 The number of visits required to ensure the best results will be determined by Rebecca St. Jean, O.D. and Elicia Miller, O.D..